Kjm489/Kjm489.github.io/WritingQuestions.md

 Refund Policy on Special Projects with Writing/Story Creation

 - No Refunds after 7-days.
-- Refund Policy is Applied = 50% Retained/50% Refund.
+- If Refund Policy is Applied = 50% Retained/50% Refund.
 - No Edits after 7/14 days depending on Batch Size.
 - Edits must be submitted by 5:00 PM for deadline.